Introduction

 Two-call model

 The Exona API follows a simple asynchronous pattern.
-Risk scans typically take 30–120 seconds because they involve live web research and multi-step AI analysis.
+Risk scans typically take 30–120 seconds because they involve live exposure research and multi-step AI analysis of the insured.
 Rather than blocking your HTTP connection, you create a scan and poll for the result.

 That is the entire public surface of the API.
 There are no webhooks, no batch queues, and no internal concepts to learn.